UoA-eResearch/tidy-data/episodes/00-intro.md

 - Avoid special characters and spaces.
 - Conform to a schema or template.

-For example, `2020-01-20_bird-counts_north.csv` contains a date, subject, and field site location in three fields separated by underscores.
+For example, `2020-01-20_bird-counts_north.csv` contains a date, subject, and location in three fields separated by underscores.
 This is much more informative than `data.xlsx`.
-The order of fields determines how files will sort, and this may be a useful consideration when working lots of files.
+The order of fields determines how files will sort, and this may be a useful consideration when working with lots of files.

 2. Ensure files are backed up

-Hardware fails.
 Ensure you're not the victim of data loss by backing up your research projects, or better yet, store them on a platform or service that is automatically backed up for you.
-The University of Auckland provides Research Drive and Dropbox team folders for researchers and postgraduate research students to use.
+The University of Auckland provides Research Drive and Dropbox team folders for researchers and postgraduate research students.
 Both are backed up automatically.
 See [here](https://research-hub.auckland.ac.nz/article/choosing-data-storage) for more information.

 A related concept is 'version control'.
 Version control systems are frequently used in software development to track each change made to a set of files and to provide the ability to roll back to previous versions.
 When paired with services like GitHub they allow researchers to collaborate on analyses and write manuscripts in a much more efficient way than emailing documents back and forth.
 Version control is out of scope for this lesson but see [here](https://uoa-eresearch.github.io/git-novice/) for more information.

 3. Keep a copy of the raw data

 One of the most important principles for working with research data is to keep a copy of all raw data files, whether they are generated by an instrument, software package, or transcribed by hand.
 It is essential to maintain the provenance of data in order to respond to questions from funders, institutions, and journal reviewers, should they arise.
-Having in-tact raw data also means you can easily recreate any figures or results that you may be relying on.
+Having in-tact raw data also means you can easily recreate any figures or results.

 4. Create 'tidy' data